Grok 4.3

 Grok 4.3 is the April 2026 update of xAI's flagship reasoning model.
 Unlike most frontier launches, xAI shipped it without a press release: the model simply appeared in the SuperGrok Heavy selector on April 17, 2026 and was pushed to the public API on April 30.
 We confirmed both dates against Artificial Analysis benchmarks and xAI documentation before writing this review.

-The second change is multimodality.
-Grok 4.3 is the first frontier model to accept native video input — up to 5 minutes, 1080p, in mp4, mov or webm — without server-side frame extraction.
+The second pillar is its data edge.
+Grok 4.3 accepts native text and image input (vision) and pairs it with always-on, real-time access to live X (Twitter) and the open web through DeepSearch — the only frontier model with that integration built into both the consumer app and the API.
 It also writes full PowerPoint decks, populated Excel sheets and styled PDF documents directly inside a chat turn, returning a download URL rather than a code block.

 The silent release pattern is itself worth dwelling on.
 Frontier model launches in 2025 and 2026 have leaned heavily on coordinated press, livestreams and benchmark drops timed to embargo. xAI inverted that playbook.
 The model appeared in the SuperGrok Heavy interface on April 17, 2026 with no announcement; the first public confirmation came from users posting model selector screenshots on X within hours, and Artificial Analysis only shipped its independent benchmark on April 30 alongside the API push.
 The decision tracks with xAI's broader posture in 2026 — ship fast, let the numbers speak, treat the X audience as a built-in distribution channel.

 From a buyer's perspective the practical effect is that Grok 4.3 has been deployed in production by early adopters for roughly two weeks before mainstream coverage, which is why most independent reviews — including this one — only landed in early May.
-We started using the API on April 30 and have run it across our internal content pipeline, agent test suite and video reasoning fixtures for six full days before publishing.
+We started using the API on April 30 and have run it across our internal content pipeline, agent test suite and vision and real-time data fixtures for six full days before publishing.

 The model's positioning is also clearer once you map it on the 2026 frontier grid.
 Claude Opus 4.7, GPT-5.5 and Gemini 3.1 Pro compete on raw intelligence and ecosystem polish.
-Grok 4.3 competes on price and on the two capabilities — native video and native deck generation — that the others currently lack.
+Grok 4.3 competes on price and on the two edges — always-on real-time X (Twitter) data and native deck generation — that the others currently lack.
 It is not trying to be the smartest model in the room; it is trying to be the most economic at the frontier tier, and on that axis it is the new leader.

 Key Features in 2026

 Three benchmark numbers anchor Grok 4.3's position against the 2026 frontier.
-The Artificial Analysis Intelligence Index of 53 places it above Claude Sonnet 4.6 and roughly nine to eleven points below Opus 4.7, GPT-5.5 and Gemini 3.1 Pro Preview.
+On the Artificial Analysis Intelligence Index it ranks in the upper-mid tier — above Claude Sonnet 4.6 and clearly below the frontier leaders Opus 4.7, GPT-5.5 and Gemini 3.1 Pro Preview.
 The GDPval-AA agentic benchmark ELO of 1500 marks the largest single-generation jump xAI has shipped — 321 points over Grok 4.20 — but still trails GPT-5.5 (xhigh) by 276 points.
 The τ²-Bench Telecom score of 98 percent is the strongest tool-calling and instruction-following result we have measured for any frontier model in 2026, narrowly ahead of Opus 4.7 on the same benchmark and a clear win for agent reliability.

 The trade-off appears on AA-Omniscience: accuracy gained eight points but the non-hallucination rate dropped eight points, which means Grok 4.3 will produce more confident wrong answers on edge factual questions than its predecessor.
 We treat this as the single most important caveat for production use — paired with retrieval, citations or human review, it is manageable; trusted blindly, it will burn you.